Quick Links

 Parental Engagement

-• Every week pupils will take home a RWInc reading book which they are able to read independently.
+• Year R-2: Every week pupils will take home a RWInc reading book which they are able to read independently.
 To encourage reading pupils will also take home a reading for pleasure book which they choose from the library.
 This book is a book that parents can share with their child as it will not be a phonic book.

 • Parents are expected to read with their child on a daily basis and sign their child’s reading record.